 Created in 2008, it manages food and non-food warehouses for major retailers and their suppliers.
-It has also developed a transportation organization and management package and is the holder of an international transportation license.
+It has also developed a transportation organization and management package and holds an international transportation license.

-As of December 31, 2014 ID Logistics Polska had 1,021 direct employees.
+As of December 31, 2015 ID Logistics Polska had 923 direct employees.